jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

 (Refer to the text to see which models these numbers refer to.)

-Models 1, 3, 4 and 5 are inferrentially equivalent.
+Models 1, 3, 4 and 5 are inferentially equivalent.

 ### Medium